bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

   - Making a call instead of showing an alert or using some predefined data will draw your attention to completely new problems
 - Handle errors
   - Beyond general errors, sometimes we expect some specific errors, especially while making synchronous calls (email is taken, password is incorrect, etc.)
-- Check the Internet connection before making a synchronous call
+- Check the Internet connection before making the synchronous call
-- Show a loader during a synchronous call
+- Show a loader during the synchronous call
 - Show a placeholder if there is no data fetched
-- Check if asynchronous call stops when user leaves the screen
+- Check if the asynchronous call stops when user leaves the screen
   - Make sure there are no memory leaks
 - Make sure that you do not modify the UI from the background thread